Allahabad Address: 1st Phase: Pre-1905

 The first phase pertains to the pre-1905 period, before delivering the address Iqbal addresses the factors for the decline of the Muslims and he tries to focus on Indian nationality, nationhood or Indian unity.
 Iqbal explained about resolving differences in his book Bang-i-Dara and writes Tarānah-i-Hindī and Naya Shawala to reunite Muslims with Hindus.

 2nd Phase: The Stay in Europe 1905-08

 The second phase pertains the period from 1905 to 1908.
-Iqbal spent these years in Europe, during his higher education and in Germany at Munich University for PhD.
+Iqbal spent these years in Europe, during his higher education and in Germany at the Ludwig-Maximilians-Universität München for PhD.
 His stay in England helps to crystallise his ideas.
 Iqbal appreciated certain things in the West, for example, the quest for knowledge, their efforts for innovation and change.
 Iqbal was critical of materialism, capitalism and competition an unrestricted and unlimited competition that was undermining the society and it is during this period that he began to think philosophically and scientifically about the Muslims and he emphasised on the importance of spiritualism in one's life.